govuk-one-login/ipv-cri-fraud-api/acceptance-tests/README.md

 Run tests with `./gradlew cucumber -P tags=@fraud_CRI` or if its your first time running these tests `./run-local-tests.sh` will help you setup and run the tests

+If running local test using `./run-local-tests.sh` these are the recommended parameters:

+`What environment are you running against? dev`

+`Are your running locally? yes`

+`Are you including E2E tests? no`

+`Are you including Backend tests? no`

+`Which tag would you like to run (include the @ in the name)? @build-fraud`